Long Beach Convention and Entertainment Center

 The Long Beach Convention and Entertainment Center is a convention center located in Long Beach, California.
 Built on the former site of the Long Beach Municipal Auditorium, the venue is composed of the Long Beach Convention Center, Long Beach Arena, and the Long Beach Performing Arts Center.
 It is served by the 1st Street station of Los Angeles Metro Rail.

 History

+First Municipal Auditorium

 The first Long Beach Municipal Auditorium was completed in 1905.
+It was designed by Joseph Cather Newsom and could accommodate 5000.